preetygurung/wt-lab-assignment/Lab/Lab2/Readme.md

 -background-color:The background-color property sets the background color of an element.

--border-color:The border-color property sets the color of an element's four borders
+-border-color:The border-color property sets the color of an element's four borders.